-Secondly, you can speed up fluid draining by using hot chamomile compresses.
+Secondly, you can speed up fluid draining by using hot saline or chamomile compresses.
 Get some pure chamomile tea bags (make sure there is no real tea or caffeine in the teabags), steep the teabag in boiling water for a few minutes then fish it out and let it cool ever so slightly just to a point where you do not burn yourself, but you still want it to be as hot as you can stand.
 Wrap it around the piercing and hold it there under gentle compress until the teabag has gone stone cold.
 Repeat.
 Do this instead of both of your daily cleans and within a few weeks the fluid build-up should have gone.
 Note it may look worse before it looks better as the fluid starts to drain it may look like a spot – do not pick it – you will just increase scarring and delay healing – it will drain of its own accord as doing the compresses opens up tiny blood vessels in the area and just increases the speed in which the fluid will drain away back into the body.

 Scarring – what can I do?

 Jewellery in a wound means the body has a lot more work to do to heal.
 It takes much longer to heal a piercing with jewellery in it than it would a normal wound, and the area will likely swell regularly throughout the healing period.
 Both of these factors can increase the risk of your body producing excess scarring.
 This is most common in darker skin types but can affect anyone, anywhere on the body.